radiantlogic-v8/documentation-new/documentation/use-cases/ldap-directory-replacement.md

 RadiantOne provides migration utilities to assist with translating the existing access controls into RadiantOne format. aciUtils and ibmAciMigration utilities are located in <RLI\_HOME>/bin/advanced.

-For details on using these utilities to migrate ACLs from the backend LDAP directory to RadiantOne Universal Directory (HDAP), see the RadiantOne ACI Migration Guide.
+For details on using these utilities to migrate ACLs from the backend LDAP directory to RadiantOne Directory, see the RadiantOne ACI Migration Guide.

 Access controls can be viewed and defined manually from the Main Control Panel > Settings tab > Security > Access Controls section.